thearn/Python-Arduino-Command-API/README.md

 Method names within the Python Arduino Command API are designed to be as close as possible to their Arduino programming language counterparts.

-Checkout the 'dev' branch for recent experimental support of some features, such as `tone()`.

 ## Simple usage example (LED blink)
 ```python
 #!/usr/bin/env python